bids-standard/bids-specification/src/02-common-principles.md

 TR to a specific value.
 If one of the runs has a different TR than the one specified in that file, another `sub-*_task-rest_bold.json` file can be placed within that specific series directory specifying the TR for that specific run.
-There is no notion of "unsetting" a key/value pair.
+There is no notion of "unsetting" a key-value pair.
-Once a key/value pair is set in a given level in the dataset, lower down in the hierarchy that key/value pair will always have some assigned value.
+Once a key-value pair is set in a given level in the dataset, lower down in the hierarchy that key-value pair will always have some assigned value.
 Files for a particular participant can exist only at participant level directory, that is, `/dataset/sub-*[/ses-*]/sub-*_T1w.json`.
 Similarly, any file that is not specific to a participant is to be declared only at top level of dataset for example: